 Be sure to inspect everything thoroughly using a flashlight.

 Take a Lot of Photographs

-Consider Getting a Doctor’s Confirmation
+Get a Doctor’s Confirmation

 Contact Your Airbnb Host

-Perhaps you’ll get to reach some kind of mutually beneficial resolution without having to involve Airbnb’s customer service as a mediator.
+Perhaps you’ll get to reach some kind of mutually beneficial resolution without having to involve Airbnb’s customer service team as a mediator.
 Maybe your host can find you another place to stay as soon as tonight.
 Maybe they’ll offer to give you a refund.
 With either outcome, be sure to save all correspondence with the host.
-Airbnb is all about trust so try this approach first.
+Airbnb is all about trust, so try this approach first.

 Open a Case with Airbnb

 If the host is unresponsive or refuses to cooperate, you may want to call Airbnb’s customer service team.
 Armed with evidence, you’ll be able to open a case against the host and seek a refund.

 Unfortunately, not everyone receives fair treatment from Airbnb, even when they do everything right.
 The booking site’s Terms of Service clearly state that “any bookings will be made at the guest’s own risk,” meaning that hosts may not be required to refund your money in this case.
 It will likely come down to the specific circumstances surrounding your incident.

 The best you can do is try and hope that your host—and Airbnb—will do the right thing, or it may be best to consider having a law firm represent you from the onset